ShiqingGuo/wordMaster/readme.md

 # Word Master

-The `Word Master` is an app where people can learn English words.
+The `Word Master` is an app where people can learn English words.It generates words for you to review and new words for you to learn everyday.
+The review words generated are based on your previous learning.
+You can adjust your daily learning goal in settings.

 ## creator